 It’s a great way to spend time together, try new foods, and help everyone feel included!

-• Instead of adapting your own recipes, find recipes that were created to be gluten-free (or whatever else you need).
+- Instead of adapting your own recipes, find recipes that were created to be gluten-free like this stove top pork tenderloin.
 Swapping ingredients isn’t always straightforward, so it helps to lean on someone else’s expertise for a while.
 I have over 100 family-approved, delicious recipes on my site!

 ADAPTING FAMILY FAVORITES